nchlswhttkr/website/content/blog/_index.md

 description: "A collection of scribbles"
 ---

-**Everything my own, none can hope to imitate!**

-I like to jot down the occasional reflection and technical writeup, and you can find them all here!
+I occassionally jot down reflections and technical writeups, and you can read them all here!

-If you use an RSS reader, you can also subscribe to my [RSS feed](/rss)!
+If you'd like, you can [subscribe to my RSS feed](/rss/).